MUCAR: Benchmarking Multilingual Cross-Modal Ambiguity Resolution for Multimodal Large Language Models: Experiments

 \subsection{Main Results}

 Main experimental results on our benchmark of all 19 models are reported in Table~\ref{tab:combined-results}.

-\textbf{Overall Performance.} Across all evaluated models, InternVL2.5-8B-MPO-AWQ achieves the best overall accuracy (\textit{Acc$_q$} = 67.03\%), followed closely by MiniCPM-o 2.6 (66.48\%) and InternVL2.5-8B-MPO (65.71\%).
-Among proprietary models, GPT-4o outperforms the others, obtaining an overall accuracy of 53.91\%, slightly higher than GPT-4V (52.70\%).
+\textbf{Overall Performance.} Across all evaluated models, InternVL2.5-8B-MPO-AWQ achieves the best overall accuracy (\textit{Acc$_q$} = 63.32\%), followed closely by InternVL2.5-8B-MPO (61.68\%) and MiniCPM-o 2.6 (59.45\%).
+Among proprietary models, GPT-4o outperforms the others, obtaining an overall accuracy of 60.13\%, slightly higher than GPT-4V (52.70\%).
 In contrast, Claude-3.5-Sonnet and Kimi-VL underperform, showing limited ability in disambiguation tasks.

-\textbf{Results with Different Model Size.} Open-source models with scales \textit{larger than 7B} generally outperform smaller ones, with all top-performing models falling within this range of scale, which is likely to benefit from richer training data and more advancedadvanced architectures.
+\textbf{Results with Different Model Size.} Open-source models with scales \textit{larger than 7B} generally outperform smaller ones, with all top-performing models falling within this range of scale, which is likely to benefit from richer training data and more advanced architectures.
 In comparison, models \textit{smaller than or equal to 7B} show a clear performance gap.
-Although certain models, such as LaVA-Onevision (61.30\%) and mPLUG-Owl2-3B (58.21\%), perform competitively, most smaller models struggle with complex ambiguities, particularly in semantic and cultural contexts.
+Although certain models, such as LaVA-Onevision (57.20\%) and mPLUG-Owl2-2B (59.29\%), perform competitively, most smaller models struggle with complex ambiguities, particularly in semantic and cultural contexts.

-\textbf{Results on Different Categories.} We further break down the results by disambiguation categories, and find that InternVL2.5-8B-MPO-AWQ consistently leads in most categories, especially in Homonymy (70.18\%), Grammar (64.71\%), and Semantics (61.90\%).
+\textbf{Results on Different Categories.} We further break down the results by disambiguation categories, and find that InternVL2.5-8B-MPO-AWQ consistently leads in most categories, especially in Homonymy (70.18\%), Grammar (64.71\%), and Semantics (69.05\%).
 Notably, MiniCPM-o 2.6 excels in the Specialized category (69.47\%), suggesting domain knowledge plays a key role.
-In the Cultural category, which requires understanding cross-cultural references, models like GPT-4o (34.12\%) and InternVL2.5-8B-MPO-AWQ (60.00\%) show relatively stronger performance.
+In the Cultural category, which requires understanding cross-cultural references, models like GPT-4o (47.06\%) and InternVL2.5-8B-MPO-AWQ (60.00\%) show relatively stronger performance.
 On the other hand, most models perform poorly in the Polysemy and Dual-Ambiguity categories, reflecting the inherent challenges in resolving subtle or cross-modal ambiguities.

 In summary, model size and architecture significantly affect cross-modal disambiguation performance.
 Larger models and instruction-finetuned models usually demonstrate better generalization.
 The disparity across categories reveals the diverse challenges in context-dependent reasoning, particularly in categories involving semantic, cultural, or compound ambiguities.